 But is this the way Jesus now is?
 Is there a five-foot-six-inch body of flesh and bones somewhere in outer space?
-Is Jesus normally invisible, or does his body shine in glory, or does he look like a lamb that has been slain — a lamb with seven horns and seven eyes?
+Is Jesus normally invisible, or does his body shine in glory, or does he look like a lamb that has been slain — with seven horns and seven eyes?
 (Revelation 5:6).
-Or are all of these appearances merely appearances, not necessarily a permanent shape or form?
+Or are all of these merely appearances, not necessarily a permanent shape or form?

 Here are some basic facts: First, the tomb was empty and the body of Jesus was gone.
-Second, resurrected Jesus had a body, although that body had some extraordinary properties.
+Second, the resurrected Jesus had a body, although that body had some extraordinary properties.
 One way to connect these two facts is to conclude that the body of Jesus was brought back to life and changed.
 The new Jesus had physical continuity with the old Jesus, but there were important differences.

-I do not believe that Jesus has to remain visible to our eyes.
+Jesus does not have to remain visible.
 When he appeared, his body reflected photons; when he disappeared, it did not.
 Yet in both states, Jesus had a body.
 He inhabits eternity, and he does not have to conform to the finite electromagnetic quantum world that we are able to investigate.
 For that reason, I do not believe that Jesus’ body has to conform to the dimensions that we know.

 Our questions about “size” and “location” are based on limits that probably do not apply to Jesus Christ.
 Such questions may make no more sense than asking what purple smells like — we are asking about a condition with terminology that is not suited for that condition.

-The point is that there is continuity as well as change.
+There is continuity as well as change.
 The old body is not abandoned, nor is it totally kept.
-We do not worry about reassembling all of the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become incorporated into other things, sometimes of other people’s bodies).
+We do not worry about reassembling all the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become incorporated into other things, sometimes of other people’s bodies).
 But Paul still talks about the resurrection of the body.